sharon088/Nodejs-mongo-helm/README.md

     This command will build a Docker image using the multi-stage Dockerfile.
 The first stage installs dependencies, and the second stage prepares the final container by copying over the necessary files, installing required packages, and setting up user permissions.
 Replace `<your-docker-username>` with your Docker Hub username or the username of your container registry.

+3.  **Push the Docker image to a container registry (e.g., Docker Hub):**

+    ```bash
+    docker push <your-docker-username>/devops-assignment:latest
+    ```

+    This command pushes the built Docker image to a container registry, making it accessible to your Kubernetes cluster.
+This step is necessary if your Kubernetes cluster is configured to pull images from a remote registry.

 ### Dockerfile Breakdown

 * **Stage 1: Build Stage**